Tina Aiko Schaefer

 Focuses on ways in which management activities contribute to service effectiveness for clients and quality of conditions for staff.
 Various managerial roles, functions, and skills examined.
 Impact of agency structure, culture, and mission on staff, clients, and organizational outcomes discussed with emphasis on ways social work managers influence change.
 Offered: W.

-This is the first of a two quarter course sequence that prepares students for entry-level macro social work practice.
-Using an anti-oppression lens, students develop foundational skills in assessment, intervention and evaluation with groups, organizations and communities; and in policy construction and implementation.
-These arenas are viewed as both tools and targets for change efforts.
-This process is driven by the principles of economic and social justice, multiculturalism and anti-oppression practice and requires social workers to become critical thinkers and reflective practitioners engaged in and capable of facilitating an action-oriented model that reflects social work’s core values.
+This is the first of a two-quarter course sequence that prepares students for entry-level macro practice.
+Students develop foundational skills in assessment, intervention, and evaluation of organizations and communities and how the political environment and policy context affects these arenas.
+Organizations and communities are viewed as both tools and targets for change efforts.
+This process is driven by the principles of economic and social justice, multiculturalism, and empowerment practice that requires social workers to become critical thinkers and reflective practitioners engaged in and capable of facilitating an action-oriented model that reflects social works' core values.
+Macro practice is designed to bring about planned change in organizations, communities, and the policy environment, engaging the practitioner in organizational, community, and policy areas (Netting, Kettner, & McMurtry, 1998).
+This course employs an empowerment perspective that serves to increase personal and collective political power through interventions and the principles of evidence-based practice.
+This helps guide the analysis of social problems as well as the development of organizational, community, and policy solutions.

 Student learning goals